 Appointment of Trustees

-It is important if you are the parent of a child that you make a Will appointing guardians to act on your behalf.
-We recommend that you would discuss this with the proposed guardians.
+It is important if you are the parent of a child that you make a Will appointing Guardians to act on your behalf.
+We recommend that discuss this with the proposed guardians.
 It is important to know while in general people choose family members it is not a requirement.
 The choice is a decision that you make and which of course can be changed at any stage as the circumstance of your children and the guardians change.
-This is done by making a new Will or making a codicil to your Will (see: Changing Your Will).
+This is done by making a new Will or making a Codicil to your Will.

 Appointment of Guardians